medema-group/modern_python/README.md

 ### 2. Install your project

 Your Python project should be easily installable, to ensure that it is portable.
-Currently, the best package manager is `uv`: lightweight and extremely fast.
+Currently, the best package manager is `uv`, which is lightweight and extremely fast.
 `uv` will create a virtual environment (to keep your packages from messing up your OS) and install your packages.
 Importantly, it will also set up a `uv.lock` lockfile, which specifies all your packages *and the packages your packages rely on*, making your installation truly reproducible.